Our Farmer Training Programs are evolving!

 The lessons weave together the breadth and depth of the insights of Rudolf Steiner and Anthroposophy, which laid the foundation for biodynamics in 1924.
 The curriculum works to foster greater consciousness of our role as human beings in the life of the earth.

-Participate in community conversations around the themes and questions that are important to you.
+Participate in learning and community building sessions around the themes and questions that are important to you.

-Facilitated conversation sessions with your cohort offer an ongoing community space to ask questions and share experiences from the curriculum, your daily work and life on the farm, and ‘the bigger questions’ of life in a supportive learning group.
+Facilitated learning and community building sessions with your cohort offer an ongoing community space to ask questions and share experiences from the curriculum, your daily work and life on the farm, and ‘the bigger questions’ of life in a supportive learning group.

 Work together with an experienced biodynamic farmer mentor.